Cloud-Architekt/cloud-architekt.github.io/_posts/2022-05-31-abuse-and-replay-azuread-token-macos.md

 ![Screenshot](../2022-05-31-abuse-and-replay-azuread-token-macos/aadtokenmacos2.png)

 Microsoft Edge for macOS stores refresh tokens persistently (incl.
 PRT and session key) even if the user has been signed out from profile and deleted "all profile data".
+The latest Edge browser version "101.0.1210.47" has been used for my tests.

 Cached tokens are still valid (until token lifetime has expired) and can be used for token replay.
 A user needs to enter their credentials for “re-signing” to the Edge profile.
 In this case, Microsoft Edge is not using the remaining cached tokens for re-authentication.